 There are a lot of other similar tools out there:

 - Archipelago uses ritual phrases like “try a different way”, “harder” and “describe that in detail” to guide other players’ contributions.

 - Another set of keywords (from LARP) is “cut”, used when you want to stop play because you’re uncomfortable, and “brake”, used when you want the current scene not to escalate any further.

-- The consent flower uses coloured cards to indicate whether you want to push things harder or slow things down.
+- The consent flower uses touching the different coloured petals of a flower to indicate whether you want to push things harder or slow things down.

 - The Ok check-in is a hand signal used to check if another player is ok to continue.

 - Tap out is a physical cue used to paused play and potentially ask for a change in direction and/or leave the room for a time.

 The exact tool used is probably less important than making sure everyone is really clear on how it works, keeping it simple enough that people can use it in the heat of the moment, and making everyone feel as comfortable as possible with doing so.
 You should also consider the type of game you are playing: some tools lend themselves better to LARP (e.g. Ok check in, tap out), others are great for tabletop (e.g. the X Card).
 For online play it can be harder to interrupt an ongoing scene verbally, so you may need to adapt your tools using hand gestures or the chat function.
 If so, it’s a good idea to make sure that someone is always on duty to watch out for such signals, which can sometimes be missed if people are looking at their character sheet or similar.